2014 Initiatives to the Legislature

 How many signatures are required to place an initiative to the Legislature on the ballot?

 Based upon the 2012 General Election, 246,372 valid signatures of Washington registered voters must be filed with the Secretary of State at least ten days before the Legislature convenes.
-In 2013, the deadline for filing initiative petitions is January 4.
+In 2014, the deadline for filing initiative petitions was January 3.
+In 2015, the deadline for filing initiative petitions will be January 2.
 It is the Washington State Constitution that requires enough signatures equal to at least 8% of the votes cast for Governor in the most recent gubernatorial election.

 What is an initiative to the people?